ricoms/ricoms/README.md

 - 🤔 I’m looking for help with learning and applying Kubeflow and Tensorflow Javascript.

-- 📫 How to reach me: https://www.linkedin.com/in/ricardoms/
+- 📫 How to reach me: https://www.linkedin.com/in/ricardoms/, https://twitter.com/Rico858 or here at github :)

 - ⚡ Fun fact: I worked as a Hotel Manager.